juspus/Annoate-Classify/README.md

 `Annotate` - annotates selected images or all images if none are selected by selected agents.

 `Filter/Classify` - see installed filters.
 By clicking `Upload filter config` you can select json with desired filter configuration as seen in `blue_perc.json` example filter configuration.

+### Using command lines
+It is possible to use this tool with command lines providing it with configuration json.